 Description: Sales of and the acceptance, use or other consumption of any service described in subsection (2) of section 12-407 that is accepted, used or consumed in the development, construction, rehabilitation, renovation or repair of housing facilities for low and moderate income families and persons, provided such facilities are situated in Qualified Census Tracts or Difficult Development Areas as designated by the Secretary of the United States Department of Housing and Urban Development and provided, further, that the development of such facilities is assisted by an allocation of Low Income Housing Tax Credits pursuant to Section 42 of the Internal Revenue Code.

-History: The exemption was created by PA 97-4 of Special Session.
+History: PA 97-4 of the June Special Session created the exemption.
 PA 02-103 made technical changes.

 Sales by Nonprofit Organizations

 1. Nonprofit charitable hospitals, nursing homes, rest homes and homes for the aged